neogeo-technologies/OneTjs/README.md

 ### Prerequisites

-Python 3.5 or higher (PyYAML 4 needs at least Python 2.7 or Python 3.5) Debian
+Python 3.5 or higher (PyYAML 4 needs at least Python 2.7 or Python 3.5).
+The recommended (and the only supported) OS is Debian.

+Note that some frameworks (Bootstrap and JQuery for instance) are used via CDN (see app/templates/base.html for example).
+You therefore need an internet connexion in order to make these web pages fully fonctionnal.

 ### Installation